Milton Malsor: Demography

-The United Kingdom Census 2011 showed there were 761 (2001: 713) people living in the village, 359 male (2001: 344), 402 female (2001: 369), with average age 41.1 years (2001: 45.21).
+The 2011 United Kingdom census showed there were 761 (2001: 713) people living in the village, 359 male (2001: 344), 402 female (2001: 369), with average age 41.1 years (2001: 45.21).
 There were 311 dwellings (2001: 302).
 The surrounding South Northamptonshire district is rural and sparsely populated with just over 80,000 people in 2000.

 New development within the village boundary is restricted to infill development only.
 A new housing development of 14 houses was completed in Chestnut Close in 2008.
 A smaller ones of 6 dwellings was begun in 2010 for the derelict Home Farm site off Malzor Lane and one or two others elsewhere.
 In 2010 a proposal for 25 houses for a site off Stockwell Way was opposed by the parish council and refused by the district council as it was outside the village boundary and contrary to district council adopted policy.
 Planning details can be accessed via the parish council website.
 Possible urban extensions to Northampton were proposed in 2007 by the West Northamptonshire Joint Planning Unit, a group formed by Northampton Borough Council, South Northamptonshire District Council and Daventry District Council.
 These proposals included extensions on land in the parish between the M1 motorway, north of the village, A43 by-pass (west), A508 trunk road (east) and the West Coast main railway line to the south.
 A parkway station south the village was also mentioned but train operators do not want further stops on the line between London and Rugby via Northampton.
 Possible expansion of Northampton south of the M1 affecting the village were excluded from draft proposals published for consultation in July 2009.